-A yoga session is meant to relax your mind and body, unless you're doing Vinyasa or Ashtanga, of course!
-And as we know, at the same time, yoga is also meant to help center your spirit as well.
+A yoga session is meant to relax your mind and body—unless you're doing Vinyasa or Hatha, of course!
+As we know, yoga is also meant to help center your spirit.
 So, why do some people find themselves with a headache after yoga?

 If this is you, don't think that you're alone in this.
 Many people experience headaches after different forms of yoga.
 If you've had it with leaving the studio with a throbbing skull, keep reading, as the tips below will hopefully help you put that in the past.
 If you've been Googling ‘avoid headache after yoga' let's help you solve this mystery pronto!

-In this article, we're going to explore a few of the things that may cause a headache after yoga.
-We'll also look at a few easy lifestyle tweaks that you can implement to prevent the dreaded onset from even occurring.
+In this article, we'll explore a few of the things that may cause a headache after yoga and look at a few easy lifestyle tweaks that you can implement to prevent the dreaded onset.

 Article content: